Exclusive: 2-DEER: China's HNA Group seeks buyer for $300 million 'Dream Jet' - sources

 Some of the fittings are by designers such as Baccarat and Fendi, according to a Deer Jet tweet in 2016.
 A brochure for charter clients seen by Reuters calls 2-DEER a “flying home” with 26 lie-flat beds.

-The jet was put on the market in late July, after the death of HNA Co-Chairman Wang Jian in an accidental fall in France, said another source, adding that Deer Jet’s Beijing office is open to serious offers and has not assigned a jet broker.
+Deer Jet’s Beijing office is open to serious offers and has not assigned a jet broker, one of the sources said.

 HNA and Deer Jet declined to comment on 2-DEER.
 They were not immediately available for comment on whether the rest of the fleet was for sale after Bloomberg on Thursday first reported that Deer Jet was looking to sell “dozens of jets”.